 But while you’re studying other songwriters’ work, pay close attention to the lyrics and composition.
 How does the music interact with the words and vice versa?
 What is the song about, and how does the song express that point of view in an unforgettable way?

 Also pay attention to structure.
 How does the bridge of the song roll into the chorus?
 In fact, how does the whole song fit together as a cohesive whole?

 The best thing to avoid is slipping into the trap of sounding like your favorite songwriters.
 Remember, you’re learning from them, not trying to be them!

 As you are writing your songs, you’ll most likely see that it is written from a specific perspective.
-One great way to flex your creative muscle is to simply change the perspective of the song!
+One great way to flex your creative muscle and one of my favorite songwriting exercises is to simply change the perspective of the song!

 For example, you could be writing about your own personal experience with something tragic like a breakup.
 If you try to rewrite the song from someone else’s perspective, you have to rethink almost every aspect of the lyrics to reflect that change.
 Just like lifting weights, changing perspective will sharpen your skills for whatever future songs you write.

 With the increased availability of loops, musicians are able to repeat phrases to try different lyrical and compositional techniques in a novel and convenient way.

 Looping is incredibly useful especially when you’re tackling with a rhyme that still has a way to go to perfectly fit into the song.
 An additional benefit is being able to try different approaches to singing and playing in a song all in one sitting.